 Mountain biking is intense.
 Crits are intense.
 When you’re ripping through a section of trail, you might find yourself braking, immediately accelerating, and leaning to miss a tree or rock all within seconds of each other.
 I’ve had similar experiences in crits (sans the trees and rocks).

 As the peloton approaches a corner in a fast crit, the first 10 riders or so make it through and never touch their brakes and then accelerate out of the apex.
 The rest of the field starts to touch their brakes, and as the peloton takes the corner, the braking and acceleration become more intense the farther back in the field you are.
 The sketchiness of the riders around you also becomes more of an issue.
 One guy is grabbing a handful or brake in the middle of the corner, and another just skipped his back wheel because he dragged a pedal.

 Having spent time training on your mountain bike, you’ve learned to react better and respond to all of the above:

 - Sudden braking and hard accelerations are unavoidable on mountain bike.

 - A sketchy rider who makes a mistake is just like responding to rock or root in the trail.

 Mountain biking and road cycling complement each other in many ways.
-I wish I would have learned earlier in my career how to better use each discipline to help bolster my skills and strengths in the other.
+However, I wish I had learned earlier in my career how to use each discipline better to help bolster my skills and strengths in the other.
 Hopefully, you’ll be able to use these suggestions to augment your training program and become more successful on race day – no matter what bike you’re on when you roll up to the starting line.